RyanMilb/boltathon/README.md

 ### verify the contents of the credential
 5. verifying node checks document 'proof' attribute using lnd verifymessage
 ### verify the revokable status of the credential
-6. verifying node checks that the channel is still active
+6. verifying node checks that the UTXO has not been spent

 # Further Enhancements
 As we are embeding details of lightning endpoints we could take this further and charge a verifier for adding friction to